mstone89/mstone89.github.io/gif-search-app/README.md

 AJAX request is made through the [GIPHY API](https://developers.giphy.com/).

+## App Features

+- Search for gif by keyword
+- Copy gif to clipboard URL on click
+- Store favorite gifs on click in separate modal
+- Favorite gifs are stored in local storage and will remain in favorites on page refresh
+- Favorites can be removed from local storage
+- Top header is sticky so user doesn't have to scroll back to the top for new search
+- Copy unique gif favorites URL to clipboard to share with other users
+- Gifs are loaded on page through infinite scroll; a new AJAX request for more results occurs when the user scrolls down a certain amount
+- Site is responsive for multiple screen sizes

 ## Approach

 - First worked on acquiring data from the API correctly.